 There’s no law that says your child must wait until he’s a senior to apply for scholarships.
 Now’s the time to hop online or have your child ask the school counselor if he can apply for community-based scholarships.

 I recommend using the Scholarship System to help your child get scholarships — it’s a comprehensive system to get judges to notice your child’s application.

-The Scholarship System will give your family all the tools you need to find the perfect scholarships, create competitive applications, save tons of time on the process and actually get scholarships.
-Check it out!
-You can join for just $1!
+The Scholarship System will give your family all the tools you need to find the perfect scholarships, create competitive applications, save tons of time on the process

 All Year: Work on Building Those Relationships

 Everyone needs to work on all relationships — with school counselors, admission counselors at colleges, teachers at school (they’ll write your child’s letters of recommendation!) and everyone else you can think of.
 It’s good in general to build positive relationships, so do your best to make connections with those around you and encourage your child to do the same.

 Build these relationships without ulterior motives, too — “If I make friends with this scholarship official, maybe he’ll give me the scholarship…”

 Make genuine connections and friendships without thinking about how you and your child will benefit from the relationship with employers, coaches, activity leaders

 It doesn’t end after the last day of junior year — in some ways, you’re just getting started!
 Continue to learn more about financial aid, work on visiting more colleges over the summer and write down all deadlines for college applications, college scholarships and more.
 Encourage your child to apply to colleges the minute applications open — some open over the summer!